“Volcan” Cacao-Cafe homebrew Stout

 Make Your Own Cottonwood Balm For Muscle Pain and Wound Healing

 Kim was in Oregon for an early spring trip and on a hike along the Columbia River found a grove of young cottonwood trees in full bud.
-Cottonwood is in the same family as willow, the tree from which aspirin … Continue reading
+Cottonwood is in the same family as willow, the tree from which aspirin comes, and also has pain relieving and antibiotic qualities.
+This is really good stuff for …

 Earthship in China

 Our friend Ben is really excited about earthships.
 He wants to build one here in Northern Nicaragua.
-I didn’t know much about them, but undertook a program of self-study reading through all three volumes of Michael Reynolds’ Earthship books.
-The … Continue reading
+I didn't know much about them, but undertook a program of self-study reading through all three volumes of Michael Reynolds' Earthship books.
+The basic idea is finding the cheapest, most sustainable method for building.
+Reynolds tackles this problem …

 Our garden grows